 I'd say maybe five or six.

-They've been warm or on the warm side.
+They've been warm or on the warmer side.

 We're in spring.